Agnieszka000/Cybersecurity_Expertise_Path/README.md

 - Build Your Own Cybersecurity Lab and Cyber Range (BADGE: https://www.credly.com/badges/5f950f5d-e2a6-4910-941d-ae2f64f281d7/public_url)

-# IV Programming Languages:
+# V Programming Languages:
 ## 1. Python:

 ## 2. JavaScript:
 - I learnt JavaScript basics during the challenge Summer of Code.
 (REPOSITORY: https://github.com/Agnieszka000/summer_of_code)

-# V. CTFs:
+# VI.
+CTFs:

-# VI Books:
+# VII.
+Books:
 - Learn Computer Forensics by William Oettinger (IN PROGRESS)

-# VII Challenges:
+# VIII.
+Challenges:
 - Summer of Code: (REPOSITORY: https://github.com/Agnieszka000/summer_of_code)
 > During this 8-week-challenge I mastered the basics of HTML, Css, JavaScript and Python as used in the web environment.
 I also familiarized myself with the concepts of web scraping and information extraction through API.